Computer Science

 PHD Indian Institute of Technology, India

-Venkata Sriram Siddhardh Nadendla, Assistant Professor
+Venkata Sriram Siddhardh Nadendla, Assistant Professor and Associate Chair of Academic Affairs

 PHD Syracuse University

-PHD University of Texas-Arlington
+PHD Georgia State University

 Sahra Sedigh Sarvestani, Associate Professor